Willis's Walkabouts Newsletter 90, April 2017 — The Last Taboo

 Unless we get cancellations, this is now a definite departure.

+Definite departure.
 This trip was created on behalf of a small group from southern Australia.
 They have already been joined by others.
 It includes a helicopter flight to the start of the Carr Boyd section.
-It is already a definite departure.

 Return to top